-Recovery efforts began Wednesday at the Nippon Dynawave Packaging facility after an inspection found the damaged tank was stable enough for crews to proceed.
+Recovery efforts began Wednesday morning at the Nippon Dynawave Packaging facility after an inspection found the damaged tank was stable enough for crews to proceed.
 Officials said the tank held about 600,000 gallons of white liquor, a caustic chemical used in papermaking, at the time of the rupture and an estimated 550,000 to 570,000 gallons spilled.
+Testing later showed high-pH material reached the Columbia River.

-Federal and state records show the facility has a history of environmental and workplace safety issues, including significant noncompliance under the Clean Water Act in 12 of the past 12 quarters evaluated.
-The records also show recent Clean Air Act penalties, previous workplace safety citations and two ongoing workplace safety inspections unrelated to the tank rupture.
+Federal and state records show the facility has a history of environmental and workplace safety issues, including 19 informal environmental enforcement actions over the past five years, recent Clean Air Act violations, previous workplace safety citations and two ongoing workplace safety inspections unrelated to the tank rupture.

-The Association of Western Pulp and Paper Workers, the union representing workers at the mill, said it is focused on supporting affected workers and families.
+The Association of Western Pulp and Paper Workers, the union representing mill employees, said it is focused on supporting affected workers and families.
 AWPPW spokesperson Josh Estes said the union would cooperate with investigators but was not prepared to comment on specific grievances, complaints, inspections or pending matters while investigations remain active.

-Nippon Dynawave President Matt Peerboom did not respond to three emails and a voicemail seeking comment by Wednesday afternoon about the company’s safety culture, regulatory history and recovery efforts.
+Nippon Dynawave President Matt Peerboom did not respond to multiple emails and a voicemail seeking comment about the company’s safety culture, regulatory history and recovery efforts.

-Fire Chief Scott Goldstein said crews wearing firefighting and hazardous materials gear searched affected areas with help from drones.
+Cowlitz 2 Fire & Rescue Chief Scott Goldstein told reporters Wednesday that officials had shifted from rescue to recovery.
+He said crews wearing firefighting and hazardous materials gear searched affected areas with help from drones.

 Goldstein said the spilled white liquor mixed with water from a failed on-site water main.
 He said the infrastructure shutdown is expected to limit production for a couple of other businesses at the Longview campus, which includes six or seven companies.